0n11san/fyrr/README.md

-# PROJECT FYRR ("Find Your Recreatioal Resource") --- Final Name Pending
+# PROJECT FYRR: "Find Your Recreatioal Resource" (Final Name Pending)

 INTRODUCTION -->
 “PROJECT FYRR” is a mobile app that helps people find under-utilized sport and recreational areas.
 It's a community-driven database of venues and resources, displayed in a simplified mapping interface.